 The chart below presents Amherst's average daily water use by month.
 For many communities water consumption is highest during the summer months, however, in Amherst, due to the student population, the months of April, September, and October have historically had the highest water demand. (data for October 2019 is average through October 17th)

 The chart below presents precipitation data for 2019 compared to data from the last three years (2018, 2017 & 2016) and to the 10-yr average.
 Data is presented as the average daily rainfall per month (data for October 2019 is average through October 18th).

 The State Drought Management Task Force (SDMTF) is a group of officials from state and federal agencies and professional organizations that collect and assess data to determine severity of drought conditions in Massachusetts.
 The status of water supplies across the state can be found at the SDMTF website, click to see statewide drought information.

 Currently there are no water use restrictions in effect in Amherst.
 Interim mandatory water use restrictions were most recently inacted in 2016 during drought conditions.
 Although a number of cities and towns in Massachusetts have outdoor water use restrictions in place during summer months, Amherst is not required under their Water Management Act permit to continuously have restrictions in place.
 It is only under drought conditions, as determined by the MA Executive Office of Energy & Environmental Affairs, that Amherst needs to consider restricting water use.

-Although there is no water use restriction currently in place, the Town encourages all its water customers to be mindful regarding water use, address leaks as soon as possible, and think carefully about what you plant and water plants in the evening to minimize evaporation.
+Although there is no water use restriction currently in place, the Town encourages all its water customers to be mindful regarding water use, address leaks as soon as possible, think carefully about what you plant, and water plants in the evening to minimize evaporation.
 Please click on "tips to save water" below to find out what else you can do to help conserve water.